ccharon/docs/edid-repair.md

 take care to pick the right port! for me it is DP-2

 ## add to initramfs
-the LG43UN700-B.bin has to be added to initramfs, with dracut i created
+the LG43UN700-B.bin has to be added to initramfs, for dracut I created

 /etc/dracut.conf.d/20-lg43un700edid.conf
 ```